Colour of Love (Snap! song): Chart performance

 "Colour of Love" was quite successful on the charts in Europe, reaching the top 5 in Austria (4), Italy (3), Portugal (3), Spain (5) and Switzerland (4), and the top 10 in Denmark (8), Germany (9), Greece (8), the Netherlands (6), Norway (6) and Sweden (6).
 In Belgium, it peaked within the top 20, as number 14 in both Flanders and Wallonia.
 In the UK, the single was less successful, reaching number 54.
 On Music Weeks dance singles chart, it climbed to number 23.
 On both the Eurochart Hot 100 and the European Dance Radio Chart, "Colour of Love" peaked at number eight in February 1992.
-Outside Europe, it charted in both Australia and New Zealand, where it peaked at number 66 and 36, respectively.
+Outside Europe, it charted in both Australia and New Zealand, where it peaked at numbers 66 and 36, respectively.

 Music video

 A music video was produced to promote the single, directed by Angel and filmed in Death Valley, California.
 The video begins with Turbo B and two others riding on motorcycles through a desert landscape on a bright day.
 Thea Austin sings standing on a rocky mantle with a cape.
 Dancers perform actobats and dance on rocks.
 Some of them wear masks and has body paint.
 As the video ends, it has become night in the desert, while Austin still performs.